 This does not mean that you must discuss any or all of these specific topics in your essay, however, and if you do, avoid addressing them head on (e.g., “A time I displayed leadership was…”).
 Just keep in mind what the admissions committee is watching for, and this should help you identify strong potential stories and the most relevant details to emphasize.

 How much should I talk about HBS in my essay?

 HBS should be in the back of your mind as you determine what you want to write about and as you draft.
 At each iteration of your essay, ask yourself, “Why do I want to tell them this?
 Will sharing this information [or story] give them confidence that I am the sort of leader, teammate, person, and citizen who will make an impact on the world?”
 If what you want to tell them does not add to or clarify the picture of your potential, then it probably does not belong in your essay.

-That said, it is not imperative that you discuss anything specifically about HBS in your essay.
-That is because HBS does not ask you to HBS can be secondary or even an afterthought in your essay, and many successful applicants do not mention the school at all!
+That said, discussing anything specifically about HBS in your essay is not imperative.
+That is because HBS does not ask you to!
+HBS can be secondary or even an afterthought in your essay, and many successful applicants do not mention the school at all!
 Discuss HBS only if your rationale for business school and for choosing HBS in particular is truly core to your “What more?” story.

 How should I construct my HBS essay?

 Once you have brainstormed your experiences and have pinpointed the themes and/or stories you want to share, start by writing an overarching, one-line response to the essay prompt at the top of your essay draft.
 If you cannot articulate it well and distill it down into a single sentence (two max), your essay is likely trying to cover too many unrelated topics or lacks a cohesive theme.